richardimaoka/alpakka-blog-post/README.md

 ### More realistic example

-- Replacement to DB polling
+One good use case of `CassandraFlow` is replacement for DB polling.

-One good use case of `CassandraFlow` is replacement of DB polling.
 It is a common requirement that you want to perform a certain operation whenever there is a new row inserted into a database.
 A traditional way to achieve this is to periodical DB polling - query the database (e.g.) every X minutes, and if you find new rows inserted, perform operations on them.
 To see if there are new rows inserted, the client which polls the database remembers the last element processed, and only fetches rows which